stevenhiek/Plot.ly-Challenge/README.md

 # Plot.ly-Challenge
 The Plot.ly-Challenge project is to plot bellybutton data using Javascript and Plot.ly to a static webpage.
-The graphs generated are a Bar and Bubble chart.
+The graphs generated:
+* Bar char
+* Bubble chart
 ## Bellybutton Diversity Webpage
 The Bellybutton Diversity Webpage can be found at this link: *https://stevenhiek.github.io/Plot.ly-Challenge/*
 ## Where to Find Bellybutton Dataset